-It is the responsibility of the principal to purchase autoinjectors for the school for general use:
+It is the responsibility of the principal to purchase autoinjectors for the school for general use and to ensure they are replaced at time of use or expiry; whichever is first.
+(Expiry date period is usually within 12-18 months).
+General use autoinjectors are used as a back-up to autoinjectors that are provided for individual students by parents in case there is a need for an autoinjector for another student who has not previously been diagnosed at risk of anaphylaxis.

-as a back-up to autoinjectors that are provided for individual students by parents in case there is a need for an autoinjector for another student who has not previously been diagnosed at risk of anaphylaxis.
+Holy Rosary School considers the following when identifying the minimum autoinjectors required:

-Holy Rosary School considers the following when identifying the minimum autoinjectors required, considering:
+- the number of students enrolled at the school who have been diagnosed as being at risk of anaphylaxis - the accessibility of autoinjectors (and the type) that have been provided by parents - the number of locations at in the school, including in the school yard, and at - The number and types of excursions, camps and special events conducted, organised or attended by the school

-- the number of students enrolled at the school who have been diagnosed as being at risk of anaphylaxis - the accessibility of autoinjectors (and the type) that have been provided by parents - the number of locations at in the school, including in the school yard, and at - The number and types of excursions, camps and special events conducted, organised or attended by the school - The expiry date period of autoinjectors brands. usually expire within 12-18 months - The available brands in Australia (EpiPen®, EpiPen Jr®, Anapen 500®, Anapen 300® and Anapen Jr®)- Refer to Anaphylaxis Procedures for MACS Schools for further information
+- The expiry date period of autoinjectors brands. usually expire within 12-18 months